mlstyszynski/techfest2019/README.md

 ---

 > **Task 1.8 Create a VPG-4 which will be ready to connect in the future the BMS-4 connected to leaf1 xe-0/0/7 and leaf2 xe-0/0/7**
-+ Go to the Overlay -> Virtual-Port-Group option of the EM dashboard and create VPG-4 associated with the same virtual-network as used by BMS-1 and BMS-2
++ Go to the Overlay -> Virtual-Port-Group option of the EM dashboard and create VPG-4 associated with the same virtual-network as used by BMS-1 and BMS-2 (in Task 1.4, Virtual-Network1-2)

 *Expected result:* interfae xe-0/0/7 on leaf1 and leaf2 should be part of a new ESI-LAG, ESI and LACP system-id values of the new ESI-LAG should be allocated automatically by the Fabric Manager